 See?
 I knew you would see it my way.

-I heart homemade bread of all varieties, passionately, but there’s nothing more appealing than a rustic soda bread recipe with a note of sweetness.
+I love homemade bread of all varieties, passionately, but there’s nothing more appealing than a rustic soda bread recipe with a note of sweetness.

 Irish Soda Bread is a quick-bread variation, designed for no-fuss flavor and ease.

 There’s no waiting around for the bread to rise.
 Adding baking soda instead of yeast, means you simply knead the dough into a hefty loaf and place it in the oven.

 Baking soda causes Irish Soda Bread to rise in the oven, but the loaves stay dense and moist.

 Irish soda bread can be baked plain and savory, but it is the perfect platform for sweetness!

 I have a classic sweet soda bread recipe that I posted several years ago, with currents and caraway seeds.
 However today’s version, Irish Soda Bread with Cherries and Granola Top, is an updated version that offers bold flavor and vibrant aromas.